Great Tenasserim River: Geography

 The river banks are characterized as almost perpendicular in some areas.
 Islands dot the river in the low land areas.
 Rapids occur in narrow areas of the channel.
 The tide is felt 10 mi above Tanintharyi.
 The Tenasserim plains to the north are drained by a series of short rivers and tributaries.
 The tributaries include Tonbyaw Creek, Thuggoo River, as well as the Hti-phan-ko stream on the Great Tenasserim's right bank.
 Soil erosion is reported in the upland ridges of the region.

+Tributaries

 History

 In the late 18th century, during the wars on territorial dispute between Myanmar and Thailand, the Great Tenasserim River region came under the control of the Burmese.
 In the first Anglo-Burmese War (1824–26), British took control of the region.
 They first occupied Myeik town – the first town of Burma to become a part of British India in 1826.
-Thereafter, in 1941 during World War II, the Japanese occupied the Tenasserim region, and they held Burma from 1941 to 1945.
+Thereafter, in 1941 during World War II, Japanese occupied the Tenasserim region, and they held Burma from 1941 to 1945.
 After the war, in 1948, the region became independent from Britain.